vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_shader_code.md

 First we need to bind the pipeline using `vkCmdBindPipeline`.
 As the pipeline is a compute shader, we use `VK_PIPELINE_BIND_POINT_COMPUTE`.
 Then, we need to bind the descriptor set that holds the draw image so that the shader can access it.
 Finally, we use `vkCmdDispatch` to launch the compute shader.
 We will decide how many invocations of the shader to launch (remember, the shader is 16x16 per workgroup) by dividing the resolution of our draw image by 16, and rounding up.

 If you run the program at this point, it should display this image.
+If you have an error when loading the shader, make sure you have the shaders built by re-running CMake, and rebuilding the Shaders target.
+This target will not build automatically when building engine, so you must rebuild it every time shaders change.

 ![chapter2]({{site.baseurl}}/diagrams/compute_grid.png)